JShad30/the_recipe_store/README.md

 ### Media

-The images used on the front page are taken from Pixabay.
+The images used on the front page for the scrolling header and the meal type pictures are taken from Pixabay.

 ### Acknowledgements